 Drones have many uses these days, and one of the most popular uses by far is aerial photography.
-Trying to choose the best drone for photography can be difficult.
+Trying to choose the best drones with camera can be difficult.

 When choosing a drone for aerial photography, the three main things you need to consider are cost, image quality, and portability.

-There are cheap, portable drones available, but the image quality won’t be as good as a more expensive drone.
+There are cheap, portable drones available, but the image quality won’t be as good as of more expensive drones with camera.
 You need to decide what’s more important for your drone photography.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]